What is an Equity Research Report?

 Access the download to see a real-world example of an Equity Research Report, annotated to show each element discussed below.

-The research report should begin with basic information about the firm, including the company’s ticker symbol, the primary exchange where its shares are traded, the primary sector and industry in which it operates, the current stock price and market capitalization, the target stock price, and the investment recommendation.
+The research report should display basic information about the stock or company, including the company’s ticker symbol, the primary exchange where shares are traded, the primary sector and industry in which it operates, the current stock price and market capitalization, the target stock price, and the investment recommendation.

 In addition, a security’s liquidity and float are important considerations for the equity analyst.
 The liquidity of a stock refers to the degree to which it can be purchased and sold without affecting the price.
 The analyst should understand that periods of financial stress can affect liquidity.
 A stock’s float refers to the number of shares that are publicly owned and available for trading and generally excludes restricted shares and insider holdings.
 The float of a stock can be significantly smaller than its market capitalization and thus is an important consideration for large institutional investors, especially when it comes to investing in companies with smaller market capitalizations.
 Consequently, a relatively small float deserves mention.
 Finally, it is good practice to identify the major shareholders of a firm.